 - Delete article - do not show such articles in the feed

-- Mark as read - automatically marked such articles as read
+- Mark as read - automatically mark such articles as read

 - Set starred - automatically set such articles as starred

 - Assign tags - automatically assign specified tags to such articles

-- Assign to custom feed - automatically assign such articles to specified custom feed
+- Assign to personal feed - automatically assign such articles to a specified personal feed

 - Stop / Do nothing - stop further filters for such articles

 Example: filter articles and add them to a personal feed

 For our example, we will filter articles that contain specific keywords from content feeds and add these articles to one of our personal feeds.

 We go to the Advanced settings, to the Filters tab, and press Create filter.

 This is going to be our test filter so let's call it the same.
-Enter "Test filter" in the Caption field (you can rename it if needed later).
+Enter "Test filter" in the Caption field (you can rename it later).

-First, we have to set up match criteria - an occasion that will initiate our filter.
+First, we have to set match criteria - a trigger that will initiate our filter.

 We go to the Match section and press Add.

-There we have to specify our regular expression.
+Here we specify our regular expression.
 For our example, it will be just a keyword - Facebook.

 Both settings mean that we wish to filter articles that contain the word Facebook in either title or description.

 Now we go to the Apply actions section and press Add.

 As we already said, you can set several rules for one filter, as well as several actions.
-For example, we set to filter all our content feeds by two keywords - Facebook and Twitter - add them to our Personal Feed 1 and then mark them as Read.
+For example, we can set to filter all our content feeds by two keywords - Facebook and Twitter - add them to our Personal Feed 1, and then mark them as Read.

 As soon as you create all your rules and actions, press Create.